 If you fancy making this lovely salad even more filling, you could also fry up some egg noodles and spilt between the bowls for an extra 5sp per person.

 Keen to keep up with my intake of fish , this week I decided to put together another tuna recipe.
 I love teriyaki sauce and thought this would be a lovely pairing so I set about putting together a dish which combined both.
 The result was delicious.
 My OH cleared his plate in less than five minutes.
 Tuna has such a lovely meaty texture and it works so well with the Asian stir fried veggies, the whole dish turned out to be very tasty indeed!

 I’ve seen katsu curry on the menu a few times at our local Japanese but it’s known for being rather high in points.
-Having been craving it for a while, this week I thought I would see if I dig out a low point version and the result was this lovely adaptation (original recipe here) and it was delicious!
-I served this with 40g of rice per person and lots of green salad leaves.
+Having been craving it for a while, this week I thought I would see if I rustle up a low point version and the result was delicious!
+I served this with 50g of rice per person and lots of green salad leaves.
 The chicken katsu itself if 5sp so you can add as much rice as you require, just be sure to add the points.